Best Shoes for Flat Feet & Overpronation UK

 What Are Flat Feet?

-Flat feet (known medically as pes planus) affect between 20% and 30% of adults.
-The condition occurs when the arch of the foot collapses under weight, causing the entire sole to make contact with the ground.
+Flat feet (pes planus) are more common than most people realise.
+Somewhere between 20% and 30% of adults have them.
+The arch collapses under your body weight, so the entire sole makes contact with the ground.

-While flat feet are not always painful, they can cause problems through a chain reaction known as overpronation, where the foot rolls inward excessively during walking or running.
-This misalignment can lead to pain in the:
+Flat feet aren't always painful, but they often cause problems through overpronation, where the foot rolls inward too much when you walk or run.
+That misalignment travels upward and can cause pain in the:

 - Heels and arches